pipermerriam/devcon2-token/README.md

 # Why

-It's an experiment to see what people do with it.
+It's an experiment to see what people do with it and what people build with it.

 # How to get your token.